Propagation constant

 The propagation constant of a sinusoidal electromagnetic wave is a measure of the change undergone by the amplitude and phase of the wave as it propagates in a given direction.
 The quantity being measured can be the voltage, the current in a circuit, or a field vector such as electric field strength or flux density.
-The propagation constant itself measures the change per unit length, but it is otherwise dimensionless.
+The propagation constant itself measures the dimensionless change in magnitude or phase per unit length.
 In the context of two-port networks and their cascades, propagation constant measures the change undergone by the source quantity as it propagates from one port to the next.

-The propagation constant's value is expressed logarithmically, almost universally to the base e, rather than the more usual base 10 that is used in telecommunications in other situations.
+The propagation constant's value is expressed logarithmically, almost universally to the base e, rather than base 10 that is used in telecommunications in other situations.
 The quantity measured, such as voltage, is expressed as a sinusoidal phasor.
 The phase of the sinusoid varies with distance which results in the propagation constant being a complex number, the imaginary part being caused by the phase change.